andrei-stoica/mc-server/README.md

 > -Xmx4G
  - maximum 4 GB of memeory

+## Warnings
+All file permisions are handeled by docker, thus they will be owned by root on the host filesystem.

 ## Building
 > make build-latest
  - builds the latest version of of spigot